🏠 Home πŸ“° AI News πŸ› AI Tools πŸŽ“ Tutorials πŸ’Ό AI Careers β„Ή️ About

 The Bottom Line

-The engineers who will crack interviews and get placed in the next 6 months are not the ones sending 100 applications to the same companies.
-They're the ones who understood the market, picked the right targets, and showed up with one skill that nobody else in their batch has.
+The engineers who crack interviews and get placed in the next 6 months are not the ones sending 100 applications to the same five companies.
+They are the ones who understood the market, picked the right targets, showed up with one skill nobody else in their batch has, and were willing to consider opportunities that their peers dismissed without thinking.

 Powered by Blogger.